Start of Studies:

 - Dealing with complex sustainability challenges in the aquaculture industry

 - Have the ability to synthesize and utilize acquired knowledge in complex aquaculture matters

-- Have in-depth knowledge in one or more of the fields of production biology, production technology and feed technology applied in aquaculture
+- Have in-depth knowledge in one or both fields: production biology and production technology applied in aquaculture

-- Be able to apply their knowledge to solve practical farming challenges, participate in development and research tasks, and follow knowledge development and innovation in the aquaculture industry
+- Be able to apply their knowledge to solve practical, administrative and strategic farming challenges, participate in development and research tasks, and follow knowledge development and innovation within the aquaculture industry

 Parts of the programme may be completed abroad.

 Through the NOVA University network, all aquaculture courses registered are available for NMBU students.

 The master's study consists of the compulsory subjects Sustainable aquaculture, Fish physiology and Applied aquaculture in addition to a master's thesis of 30, 45 or 60 ECTS.
 As well as optional courses within the two fields of study: production biology and production technology, such as fish breeding and genetics, fish nutrition and sustainable feed raw materials, fish health, product quality, construction and design of RAS facilities.

 - Teaching methods are varied and include lectures, field trips, group work, independent studies and exercises and seminars by students.

 - Final oral or written examinations, assigment or continuous assessment or portfolio.